Mogensen–Scott encoding: Comparison to the Church encoding

-With this generalization, the Scott and Church encodings coincide on all enumerated datatypes (such as the boolean datatype) because each constructor is a constant (no parameters).
+With this generalization, the Scott and Church encodings coincide on all enumerated datatypes (such as the Boolean datatype) because each constructor is a constant (has no parameters).

+Thus Scott encodings have raw access to every component of the data type, e.g. predecessor for numerals and list tail for lists.
+But Church encodings have access to the results of processing for the recursive components, and thus must rebuild any recursive component, if so desired, by a clever folding which usually has a cost with regards to efficiency.

 Concerning the practicality of using either the Church or Scott encoding for programming, there is a symmetric trade-off: Church-encoded numerals support a constant-time addition operation and have no better than a linear-time predecessor operation; Scott-encoded numerals support a constant-time predecessor operation and have no better than a linear-time addition operation.

 Type definitions

 Church-encoded data and operations on them are typable in system F, as are Scott-encoded data and operations.
 However, the encoding is significantly more complicated.

 The type of the Scott encoding of the natural numbers is the positive recursive type: